 Wednesday 21 May 2025 - Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ)

-This tuotorial day precedes the HNR2025 conference and takes place at the same venue (Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ), see practical info).
-It closes with the opening plenary session, a keynote lecture by Benoît Majerus, to which workshop participants are of course welcome.
+This tutorial day precedes the HNR2025 conference and takes place at the same venue (Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ), see practical info).
 Take a look at the full programme for these three days of historical network analysis.

-Please note that workshops take place in person only!
+Please note that the tutorials take place in person only!

 Tutorial 1: